Skip to main content

 3

-In a separate medium bowl, add the peanut butter, brown sugar, hot water, a good squeeze of lime juice and 1/2 the soy sauce.
-Combine well using a whisk or fork.
+In a separate medium bowl, combine the peanut butter, brown sugar, hot water, a good squeeze of lime juice and 1/2 the soy sauce using a whisk or fork.
 Set aside.
 TIP: Using hot water and a whisk will make the dressing easier to mix.
 Add a dash more water if you prefer a runnier consistency.

 Fry the tofu